bennywee/bennywee.github.io/_pages/about.md

 I completed an Honours degree in economics from the University of Melbourne.
 I was previously a research and teaching assistant (tutor) in the economics department, where I taught undergraduate classes in statistics and econometrics.

-I currently work in the telco industry, learning about data science in a commercial landscape.
-I intend to document my learnings coming from a social science background  -- what I wish I learned before starting work, what I learned on the job and the varying perceptions of what statistics, machine learning and artificial intelligence mean to different people.
+I currently work in the telco industry, learning about the demands of data science in a commercial landscape.
+This blog is to record my learnings at work, musings and side projects.
+You can contact me using any of the channels on the side.

-Constructive comments, thoughts and criticisms are welcome.
-I hope to learn by interacting with the rest of the world and in turn, I hope you gain something out of it too.